100 Notable alumni of

 -

 Amul Roger Thapar is an American attorney and jurist serving as a United States circuit judge of the United States Court of Appeals for the Sixth Circuit.
-He is a former United States district judge of the United States District Court for the Eastern District of Kentucky and former United States Attorney for the Eastern District of Kentucky.
-He was also President Trump's first Court of Appeals appointment and Trump's second judicial appointment after Justice Neil Gorsuch.
+He previously served as a U.S. district judge of the United States District Court for the Eastern District of Kentucky from 2008 to 2017 and as the United States Attorney for the Eastern District of Kentucky from 2006 to 2008.
+Thapar was President Donald Trump's first Court of Appeals appointment and Trump's second judicial appointment after Justice Neil Gorsuch.
 Thapar was discussed as a candidate for the Supreme Court of the United States.

 -